At Charles Read we provide students with a wide range of enrichment activities, which support students’ personal growth.

 Our extended school days on a Monday and Tuesday allow for a range of enrichment opportunities for pupils in Year 7 to 10 to take part in enrichment.
-Students have the opportunity to opt on one of the days for either Sport, Art and Craft or Musical Theatre.
+On these days students take part in Sport, Art, Musical Theatre, Bush craft, Gardening and DofE.
+Students also take part in life skills.
 During their other enrichment period students will spend a term completing a subject linked house activity, where pupils will develop their cultural capital outside of curriculum constraints and work in teams to achieve a goal.
 During one of the science enrichments for example, students explore the concept of being stranded on a desert island and use science to develop effective survival strategies.

 The experiences offered at CRA are not limited to those we can offer within the confines of the building, or indeed, even locally.
 Every year students take part in expeditions and educational visits which encompass opportunities to work on our core values: We offer all students the opportunity to experience life and University with trips to The University of Nottingham.
 Year 9 students visit the Houses of Parliament and debate topical issues in conference with their local MP, Year 8 students can take part in an outward bound trip and students studying a foreign language have an opportunity to venture across the channel, develop their language skills and experience the rich culture of the capital city.
 We believe these experiences offer opportunities to develop young people’s cultural awareness and independence so that skills encouraged within the College can be applied and improved outside their normal environment.